 Untuned range is reasonably good in that the sail works through a decent wind range without having to retune.

-The RRD Super Style sits more comfortably within this ‘all-round’ test group than last month’s ‘power wave’ category.
-It shines more at the top end of the wind range than at the bottom, working best with a fair amount of downhaul and low outhaul tension.
-In the hands it’s quite a ‘rigid’ feeling sail with a slightly forward pull position, making it feel light and fairly agile.
+The RRD Super Style feels more of an all-rounder than a power wave sail.
+Against the rest of this group it shines more at the top end of the wind range than at the bottom.
+It works best with a fair amount of downhaul and low outhaul tension.
+In the hands, it is quite a ‘rigid’ feeling sail with a slightly forward pull position, making it feel light and fairly agile.